ninogarcia/Sales_Overview/README.md

 # Insights

-Here are some powerful insights I can derive from this retail sales data for 2011:
+Here are some powerful insights I derived from the  sales data for 2011:

 * While average daily sales growth was positive for most of the year, December saw an unprecedented 45% jump in average sales, signaling strong holiday demand.
 This helped drive full-year growth.